OnToology/OnToology/README.md

 * python 2.7 to be installed.
 * git to be installed.
 * curl to be installed.
-* ar2dtool to be installed https://github.com/idafensp/ar2dtool.
+* AR2DTool to be installed https://github.com/idafensp/ar2dtool.
 * Widoco to be installed https://github.com/dgarijo/Widoco.
 * the above libraries to be installed (I recommend using pip to install them).
 * linux/unix operating system (it may work on Windows with after some adjustments).
 * You have to set environment variables.

-note: you may need to change some of the hardcoded variables, since the system still in early stange
+note: you may need to change some of the hardcoded variables, since the system still in early stage